ga4gh/vrs/docs/source/terms_and_model.rst

 * `start` and `end` SHOULD be values that are conventional for the species.
 For Humans, bands are denoted by the arm (`p` or `q`) and position (e.g., `22` or `22.3`).
 See example.
-* When `end` is provided, `CytobandLocation` is effectively a contiguous interval of cytobands.
+* When `end` is provided, `ChromosomeLocation` is effectively a contiguous interval of cytobands.
 There is no distinct class for cytoband intervals.
-* Prescribing the conversion of CytobandLocations to SequenceLocations is out-of-scope for VRS.
+* Prescribing the conversion of ChromosomeLocations to SequenceLocations is out-of-scope for VRS.
 Recommended data for this operation are available at `https://ftp.ncbi.nlm.nih.gov/pub/gdp/`__ and `genome.ucsc.edu`__.
+* TODO: start, end alpha sorted

 **Example**